ay18/dotfiles/README.md

 ```
 . ./install.sh
 ```
-- For machine specific and private configs, edit `~/dev/enabled.sh`, which automatically gets created.
+- For machine specific configs, edit `~/dev/enabled.sh`.
+This file is automatically created.